Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 3 Juli 2025 15.37.00 UTC
+- WIB: Kamis, 3 Juli 2025 16.31.35 UTC
-- WITA: Kamis, 3 Juli 2025 16.37.00 UTC
+- WITA: Kamis, 3 Juli 2025 17.31.35 UTC
-- WIT: Kamis, 3 Juli 2025 17.37.00 UTC
+- WIT: Kamis, 3 Juli 2025 18.31.35 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: nature
+Kategori: friendship